 I specialize in upright and electric (fretted and fretless) basses and arranging for strings, horns, woodwinds, choir and full orchestra or jazz big band.
-I am known for a “straight ahead jazz”, smooth jazz, and R&B/Soul sound with lush textures and smooth lines.
-I can lay down both upright (pizz and arco) and bass guitar tracks.
+I am known for a “straight ahead jazz”, smooth jazz, and/or R&B/Soul sound with lush textures and smooth lines.
+I can record both upright (pizz and arco) and bass guitar tracks.
 I can record 1-2 instruments at a time, or larger instrumentation with 1-2 mics, and can produce arrangements using a combination of live and/or programmed instruments for a wide variety of sonic textures.

 Phil has been for me - the ultimate bass player with a high level of professionalism.
 For my song he presented me with various wonderful takes, tones and patterns.
 I wish I could have used all of them.
 Thank you Phil!